Kleber Koike Erbst: Background

-Born in São Paulo, Brazil, to a Brazilian father of German and Japanese descent and a Japanese mother, Kleber lived in Brazil in his teenage years, until financial troubles led his parents to move to Japan.
+Born in São Paulo, Brazil, to a Brazilian father of German, Portuguese and Japanese descent and a Japanese mother, Kleber lived in Brazil in his teenage years, until financial troubles led his parents to move to Japan.
 Erbst initially stayed in Brazil with relatives, but at the age of 14, joined them in Japan.
 Initially intending to help his parents and return to Brazil, but once he met jiu-jitsu, he decided to stay in Japan.
 When financial crisis hit Japan, his parents decided to move back to Brazil, leaving behind an 18 years old Erbst who wanted to stay.
 To finance his fighting career, Erbst took odd jobs such as construction, trash collection, etc. to pay for the sign-up fees.

 Mixed martial arts career

 Bonsai Jiu-jitsu club competitor, submission specialist.
 His favorite technique is Triangle choke.
 A holder of a black belt Brazilian jiu-jitsu from the city of Iwata.
 In 2008–2014 he fought mainly at Japanese galas DEEP and Rings, beating at that time, among others of the former Shooto champion of Hideki Kadowaka.